pinojs/pino/docs/transports.md

 [Structured Clone Algorithm][sca] which is used to (de)serializing objects between threads.

-What if we wanted to use both transports, but send only error logs to `some-file-transport` while sending all logs to `my-transport.mjs`.
+What if we wanted to use both transports, but send only error logs to `some-file-transport` while sending all logs to `my-transport.mjs`?
 We can use the `pino.transport` function's `destinations` option:

 ```js
 const pino = require('pino')